 The EHEA website contains an open calendar of events, organised by the BFUG Working, and Advisory Groups, any other sub-structures as well as by the EHEA member countries and organisations.
-The EHEA website should be passed from one Secretariat to another with all the technical backgrounds in order to guarantee the transition between two Secretariats.
 For an external event to be published on the official EHEA website, it must be strictly related to the Bologna Process and should be organised and supported by one of the countries or organisations participating in the Bologna Process.
 Moreover, the event should in principle be open to participants from all Bologna countries and should be in line with the priorities of the BFUG work plan.
 Relevant invitations, presentations, reports and conclusions from BFUG members and consultative members can be published on the website and forwarded to the BFUG.
 In principle, this service could also consider similar requests from other parties.